 Last Updated on

-As a Victorian-era resort, Saratoga Springs attracted families of color to work in the resorts and casinos, and it happened to be where Simon Northup, author of the memoir, Twelve Years A Slave, was living when he was kidnapped and sold into slavery down south.
+As a Victorian-era resort, Saratoga Springs NY attracted families of color to work in the resorts and casinos.
+It happened to be where Simon Northup, author of the memoir, Twelve Years A Slave, was living when he was kidnapped and sold into slavery down south.

 Things to Do in Saratoga Springs NY

-Racing season runs six weeks from the last week of July through the first week of September, and you’ll pay dearly for tickets and lodging during that time.
-Come off-season, though, and you can still get a feel for the ponies as they train.
+Racing season runs six weeks from the last week of July through the first week of September.
+Come then, and you’ll pay dearly for tickets and lodging.
+Visit off-season, though, and you can still get a feel for the ponies as they train.
 Enter Gate 15 and ask for the Whitney Viewing Stand – a solitary Adirondack-style elevated platform that can hold about a dozen viewers.
 Open only Saturdays and Sundays, 7am-11am, free.

 It’s also where several springs are located with faucets oh so convenient for filling up one and five-gallon jugs with clear Saratoga Spring Water.
-You can’t miss these special fountains –there are generally lines of people waiting with empty containers.
-Join the crowd, even if all you want is a splash from yours hands for a taste.
+You can’t miss these special fountains.
+There are generally lines of people waiting with empty containers.
+Join the crowd, even if all you want is a splash from yours hands for a cool, refreshing taste.

 Indulge in the strange but pleasant sensation of a warm and tingly effervescent soak in the mineral water that gave Saratoga Spa its name.
 You can settle into a deep bathtub in a private room for 40 minutes for only $35.
 This includes the use of a robe, sauna, and a wait in the stunning “relaxation room.”
 “It’s like bathing in warm champagne,” says a repeat customer.

-Before or after your soak, take a taste of the famous restorative mineral water from one of two water fountains in the bathhouse (the other is clean spring water).
+Before or after your soak, take a taste of the famous restorative mineral water from one of two water fountains in the bathhouse.
+(The other is clean spring water).
 Not to all tastes, but certainly worth a sip.
 Open daily 9am to 7pm, 40 minute soak for only $35, check website for other treatments.

 There are miles of woodland trails within this massive park, so join the local dog-walkers in the woods either before or after a spa treatment or soak.

-Walk past the statue of Triple-Crown winner, Secretariat, through an actual starting gate, into the main part of this cool museum to learn that in 1863, before the end of the Civil War, Irish immigrant, John Morrissey, brought thoroughbred racing to Saratoga NY.
+Walk past the statue of Triple-Crown winner, Secretariat, through an actual starting gate, into the main part of this cool museum.
+Discover, among many other things, that in 1863, before the end of the Civil War, Irish immigrant, John Morrissey, brought thoroughbred racing to Saratoga NY.

-Used by actual jockeys-in-training, you’ll be required to don helmet, safety jacket, goggles and boots (supplied).
-If you are thinking about becoming a jockey, you must be a) a horse-rider, b) under 116 lbs, c) small framed, d) have excellent balance and most importantly e) fearless.
+Used by actual jockeys-in-training, you have to don helmet, safety jacket, goggles and boots (supplied).
+Those thinking about becoming a jockey, be aware.
+You must be a) a horse-rider, b) under 116 lbs, c) small framed, d) have excellent balance and most importantly e) be fearless.

-Until June 6, 2015, there had not been a Triple-Crown winner since 1978: But crazy-fast American Pharaoh had the heart, physique and determination to sweep all three competitions – an historic win.
+Until June 6, 2015, there had not been a Triple-Crown winner since 1978.
+But crazy-fast American Pharaoh had the heart, physique and determination to sweep all three competitions – an historic win.
 Open Wed-Sun 10-4, Racing Season daily 9-5, $7 adults, $5 kids.